18. Hapless Visitors

 A funereal cloak lined with fiery cloth and a long sword with a gleaming gold hilt

-These are costumes and props appropriate to Mephistopheles in the opera Faust by Charles Gounod (1818-1895).
+These are costumes and props appropriate to the devil Mephistopheles in the opera Faust by Charles Gounod (1818-1895).

 Baron Meigel